InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 }
 ```

+## ntaccountstt
-## get the sum of native token balance for all system depositories of the user
+Get the sum of native token balance for all system depositories of the user

 ```
 cleos get table yx.ntoken user1 ntaccountstt
 ```